-BUS 142.
-Business Foundations II

-Students will have the opportunity to analyze business case studies and use several business software packages such as MS Excel, MS Access, QuickBooks, MS Word, and Adobe Creative Suite.
+BDA 105.
+Business Systems Applications (formerly BUS 142, Business Foundations II) 3 credits Students will have the opportunity to analyze business case studies and use several business software packages such as MS Excel, MS Access, QuickBooks, MS Word, and Adobe Creative Suite.
 Class will include analysis and creation of accepted business forms and presentations, as well as an integration of business theory into practical application in the form of presentation(s).
-This course fulfills the General Education Computer Literacy Requirement.
+This course satisfies the computer literacy skills requirement in the General Education curriculum (see pages 63-64).